Skip to main content

 • design and manufacture of x-ray gratings

-• investigating interferometry and (tissue-induced) phase contrast techniques
+• investigating interferometry and (tissue-induced) phase contrast techniques as well as development of usable phase contrast systems

-• combining modalities for clinically relevant hybrid cameras
+• combining modalities for clinically relevant hybrid cameras (e.g. coupling x-ray CT to SPECT and PET, ultrasound, optical, MRI or other modalities)

-• software algorithms which estimate patient dosimetry
+• software algorithms and imaging protocols to estimate patient dosimetry

 Additional support